tmKcode/MIM-UW-IFP/README.md

 * My own solution in Ocaml (_.ml_)
 * Some task contain _Ocaml libraries_ provided with the assignment. (_.ml, .mli_)

-The tasks, interfaces and solutions are in Polish as demanded by the lecturer.
+The tasks, interfaces and solutions are usually in Polish as demanded by the lecturer.